yinqianye/The-Modding-Tree/docs/buyables.md

 Buyables are usually things that can be bought multiple times with scaling costs.
 They come with optional buttons that can be used for respeccing or selling buyables, among other things.

-The amount of a buyable owned is a `Decimal`.
+The amount of a buyable owned is a `OmegaNum`.

 Useful functions for dealing with buyables and implementing their effects: